 Meet our DirectorsNick Bannerman - Chairman

-Nick Bannerman was appointed a Director in 2003 and became Chairman on 26 November 2014.
-He is Managing Director (Knitwear) of Johnstons of Elgin, Scotland’s largest textile company.
+Nick Bannerman was appointed a Director in 2003 and became Chairman in 2014.
+He is managing director (Knitwear) of Johnstons of Elgin, Scotland’s largest textile company.
 Established in 1797, Johnstons is a fully vertical operation specialising in cashmere, with sales offices worldwide, including Tokyo.
-He is a Chartered Accountant.Paul Dimond CMG - Director
+He is a Chartered Accountant.Martin Paling - Director

 Martin Paling was appointed a Director in 2008.
 He was an investment director of Bentley Capital (Europe) Ltd between 1996 and 2008.
 From 1993 to 1996 he was deputy chief investment officer of Baring Asset Management (Asia) Ltd in Hong Kong.
 Prior to that he worked for James Capel & Co, where he was chief international investment strategist and James Capel (Far East) Ltd in Hong Kong where he directed institutional sales.
 Previously, he was a partner and head of Singapore/Malaysia sales at Montagu, Loebl, Stanley & Co.Keith Falconer - Director

 Keith Falconer was appointed a Director in July 2014 and became Chairman of the Audit Committee in November 2014.
 He was with Martin Currie Investment Management Ltd from 1979 until his retirement in 2003 and between 1982 and 1987, he headed up the Japanese Equity team.
-He is Chairman of Impax Asset Management Group plc, Adelphi Distillery Ltd and two funds managed by Rays Capital Partners in Hong Kong; Asian Equity Special Opportunities Fund and Asian Opportunities Absolute Return Fund.
-He qualified as a Chartered Accountant.David Kidd - Director
+He is Chairman of Impax Asset Management Group plc and Adelphi Distillery Ltd. He qualified as a Chartered Accountant.David Kidd - Director

-David Kidd was appointed a Director on 30 November 2015.
+David Kidd was appointed a Director in 2015.
 He has 25 years investment experience in the City, mainly in the role of chief investment officer.
-For the past 8 years he has been a director of The Law Debenture Pension Trust Corporation PLC where he is an independent professional trustee.
-He is also a director of The Golden Charter Trust Limited and of Martin Currie Global Portfolio Trust plc.Joanna Pitman - Director
+For the past nine years he has been a director of The Law Debenture Pension Trust Corporation PLC where he is an independent professional trustee.
+He is also a director of The Golden Charter Trust and Mid Wynd International Investment Trust PLC.Joanna Pitman - Director

-Joanna Pitman was appointed Director in June 2018.
+Joanna Pitman was appointed a Director on 28 June 2018.
 She read Japanese Studies at Cambridge University and speaks Japanese.
-She was Tokyo Bureau Chief of The Times from 1989 to 1994 and for the past eight years she has worked as a corporate research analyst focussed on Japan.
-She is Vice Chair of the Great Britain Sasakawa Foundation, Advisor to the UK Japan Young Science Workshops, a Director of the John Kobal Foundation and UK Chair of SAIDIA.
+She was Tokyo Bureau Chief of The Times from 1989 to 1994 and for the past eight years she has worked as a corporate research analyst focused on Japan.
+She is vice chair of the Great Britain Sasakawa Foundation, Advisor to the UK Japan Young Science Workshops, a director of the John Kobal Foundation and UK Chair of SAIDIA.

 The Trust is the longest established existing Japanese investment trust, having survived the ebb and flow of corporate activity in the Japanese sector over the last 30 years.